zot/go-fltk/README.md

 		}
 	})

-There is an example program in the "examples" directory, called text.go that shows a text field and steals events like this.
+There is an example program, test.go, in the "examples" directory, that shows a text field and steals events like this.

 DEPENDENCIES